 WHERE & WHEN

 That part is up to you!
 Our team brings the training experience to your community.
-We provide the enthusiasm, expertise, and essentials (including a tub of sticky notes, play doh, and bean bags) — and you provide the space, meals, and other support for your educators.
+We provide the enthusiasm, expertise, and essentials (including a tub of sticky notes, play doh, and bean bags) — and you provide the space and other supports for your educators.

 “The most powerful thing y’all taught us was to listen.
 Not just to be heard, but to hear others—deeply.
 To use shared language, even if it’s not your own, so they can finally hear you.
 That’s how change happens.”